Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

-where $Z^*$ is the sought solution.
+where $\vn{Z}^*$ is the sought solution and $\left\|\cdot\right\|$ denotes the standard $l^2$-norm of a vector.
 In \cite{Poluektov2020}, it has been suggested to find an approximate solution of this problem iteratively row-by-row (or record-by-record) using the projection descend method \cite{Kaczmarz1937,Tewarson1969}, also known as the Kaczmarz method, which represents the following sequence:

-where $\mu \in \left(0,2\right)$ is the regularisation parameter and $Z^q$ is the approximation of the solution at iteration $q$.
+where $\mu \in \left(0,1\right]$ is the numerical damping parameter and $\vn{Z}^q$ is the approximation of the solution at iteration $q$.
 Index $i$ changes each iteration.
-The method requires initial guess $Z^0$ and continues until some convergence criteria are reached.
-It should be noted that in \cite{Poluektov2020}, the method is presented in less general terms --- it is written specifically for piecewise-linear and piecewise-constant basis functions.
+The method requires initial guess $\vn{Z}^0$ and continues until some convergence criteria are reached.

-A number of important remarks should be made briefly regarding the method above (for details see \cite{Poluektov2020} and references therein).
-First, the method considers system of linear equations $M Z = Y$.
-For an underdetermined system, the method converges to a solution that is closest to the initial guess in terms of the $L^2$-norm.
+A number of important remarks should be made briefly regarding the method above (the details are given in \cite{Poluektov2020} and references therein).
+First, the method considers system of linear equations $\vn{M} \vn{Z} = \vn{Y}$.
+For an underdetermined system, the method converges to a solution that is closest to the initial guess in terms of the $l^2$-norm.
 For an overdetermined system, it produces a solution that oscillates in a region around the true solution of minimisation problem \eqref{eq:UryMin}.
 The size of this region decreases with decreasing $\mu$.
-Second, although one gets an approximate solution, the main advantage of the method is that it does not require assembling matrix $M$ and keeping it in the memory, as the method iterates row-by-row.
-Furthermore, in the case of the Uryshon model, since functions $\phi^l$ have compact support, matrix $M$ is sparse; therefore, only a small subset of elements of $Z^q$ is updated in equation \eqref{eq:KaczGen}, which is computationally cheap.
-Third, a consequence of the sparsity of $M$ is that the projection descend method converges relatively fast, as the rows of $M$ are either orthogonal or close to orthogonal.
+Second, although an approximate solution is obtained, there is a significant advantage of the method --- assembling of matrix $\vn{M}$ and keeping it in the memory is not required, as the method iterates row-by-row.
+Furthermore, in the case of the Urysohn/GAM model, since functions $\phi_p$ have compact support, matrix $\vn{M}$ is sparse\footnote{For example, for piecewise-linear basis functions given by equation \eqref{eq:nodal}, it is easy to see that for any $x_{i,j}$, there will be at most two non-zero $\phi_p(x_{i,j})$ out of $n$.
+Hence, $\vn{M}^i$ will contain at most $2m$ non-zero elements, and the fraction of the non-zero elements of matrix $\vn{M}$ is at most $2/n$.}; therefore, only a small subset of elements of $\vn{Z}^q$ is updated in equation \eqref{eq:KaczGen}, which is computationally cheap.
+Third, a consequence of the sparsity of $\vn{M}$ is that the projection descend method converges relatively fast, as the rows of $\vn{M}$ are either orthogonal or close to orthogonal (the detailed analysis of the convergence of the projection descend method can be found in e.g. \cite{Popa2018} and references therein).